Wichita Dentist – How Does Smoking Affect Your Teeth?

-Smoking can cause many issues with your oral health including gum disease, tooth discoloration, tooth loss, and even mouth cancer.
+Smoking can cause many oral health issues, including gum disease, tooth discoloration, tooth loss, and even oral cancer.

-The nicotine and tar found in cigarettes can make your teeth yellow in just a short time and even brown over a long period of time.
+The nicotine and tar found in cigarettes can turn your teeth yellow fairly rapidly.
+Long-term use may even turn your teeth brown.

 Smoking produces more bacterial plaque and a lack of oxygen in the bloodstream which causes gum disease.
-Because of the lack of oxygen, the gums are not able to heal as well as non-smokers.
+Due to the lack of oxygen, the gums of smokers are not capable of healing as quickly as those of non-smokers.

-Mouth cancer is another risk of smoking.
-Every year thousands of people die from mouth cancer brought on by smoking.
+Oral cancer is another risk of smoking.
+Every year thousands of people die from oral cancer brought on by smoking.

-If you’re a smoker, you have twice the risk for gum diseases compared to a nonsmoker and treatments for gum disease may not work as well for people who smoke.
+If you’re a smoker, you have twice the risk for gum diseases compared to a non-smoker, and treatments for gum disease may not be as effective for people who smoke.
 Tobacco use in any form – cigarettes, pipes, and smokeless tobacco – raises your risk for gum disease.

 Comments are closed.